zjuluolun/BEVPlace/README.md

 pip install -r requirements.txt
 ```

-The data for seq.
-05 of KITTI has been included in this repository.
+The data of KITTI has been included in this repository.
 You can evaluate BEVPlace by simply running
 ```
 python main.py
 ```